jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 Copies of the configuration files are available [here](https://gitlab.anu.edu.au/u5561978/ros_ptp_monitor/-/tree/master/ptp_conf)

 # Testing PTP Synchronisation
 The PTP service should automatically start on boot and run in the background.
 On the master computer, PTP won't start if you are not connected to the network.
-To view the current status of the PTP srevice;
+To view the current status of the PTP service;
 ```bash
 systemctl status ptpd
 ```